grievans/Project2-Stream-Compaction/README.md

 ![](img/Zoom2.png)

 After a cudaStreamSynchronize we have a cudaFree call before another cudaEventRecord call and a cudaEventSynchronize call, the latter two matching the calling of `timer().endGpuTimer()` and hence letting us see that all of the activity happening between this and the earlier cudaEventRecord is that of the `thrust::exclusive_scan` call.
 The presence of cudaMalloc and cudaFree within this span seems to suggest the execution of exclusive_scan involves allocating some sort of temporary memory buffer separate from the input and output vectors, unlike our implementations of scan which perform all of their operations directly between the input and output arrays in the case of the naive implementation and acts in-place in the work-efficient implementation.
+I would assume this implementation uses shared memory to some degree, as that is a potential improvement which my work-efficient implementation does not account for, but I assume this memory usage here is something different as I believe shared memory usage wouldn't show up as a cudaMalloc call, seeing as `cudaMalloc()` is not the syntax used to allocate it and we allocate it at the launch of the kernel.
+That's not to say this is a sign the implementation doesn't use shared memory though (I would still guess that it does), but it does seem to imply there is also some other global memory usage in addition to that of the memory occupied by the two device vectors.

 ![](img/Zoom2c.png)

 ![](img/Zoom2d.png)

 The above two images show the execution of the aforementioned DeviceScanInitKernel and DeviceScanKernel, from which we can see that most of the execution time is taken up by the latter.
 Looking at the SM Warp Occupancy over time, the Compute Warps in Flight throughput percentage is 2% for most of the execution of DeviceScanInitKernel but increases to 82% for most of the DeviceScanKernel's execution&mdash;one can potentially guess that there is some sort of processing done in the "init" kernel which is less parallelizable, and hence we have this kernel do that initial work before starting another kernel which performs more parallelized work with much higher warp occupancy after.